shivchelwa/tibco-as-datagrid-k8s/README.md

 Use the below command to create AS datagrid on Minikube.
 In minikube-values.yaml replace the image names with your repository names.
 The ActiveSpcaces docker images must be accessible with Minikube.
 The images can be made accessible in different ways.
 1. Ssh into minikube and pull images to local repository
 2. Ssh into minikube and login to your private repository.
-3. Create a kubernetes secret using below command and set imagePullSecrets in the yaml file.
+3. Create a kubernetes secret using below command and set imagePullSecrets in the [minikube.yaml](https://github.com/shivchelwa/tibco-as-datagrid-k8s/blob/master/tibdg-helm/minikube-values.yaml) file.

 In this project, imagePullSecrets is used and need to be replaced once secret is created.
 Once the above step is complete.
 Use below command to deploy a AS datagrid.